diasdmhub/Zabbix_Out_of_The_Box/install/install_list.md

 # ZABBIX INSTALLATION STEPS

-It is advisable to plan ahead when deploying Zabbix in a production environment, and [the official documentation](https://www.zabbix.com/documentation/current/en) is always the main source of information.
+It is advisable to plan ahead when deploying Zabbix in a production environment, and [the official documentation](https://www.zabbix.com/documentation/current/en) is always the main reference for concepts and procedures.

 To help plan the environment, these are common steps to achieve a stable Zabbix monitoring environment.
 They are not in any particular order, but rather a logical progression from one step to the next from a requirements perspective.